 Bones, ligaments, tendons and muscles make up the foot.
 The foot is strong enough to bear body weight and move the body.
 But the foot can be painful when injured or affected by illness.

-Foot pain can affect any part of your foot, from your toes to your Achilles tendon at the back of your heel.
+Foot pain can affect any part of the foot, from the toes to the Achilles tendon at the back of the heel.

-Although mild foot pain often responds well to home treatments, it can take time to resolve.
-Your doctor should evaluate severe foot pain, especially if it follows an injury.
+Mild foot pain often responds well to home treatments.
+But it can take time for the pain to ease.
+See a health care provider for severe foot pain, especially if it comes after an injury.

-Even relatively mild foot pain can be quite debilitating, at least at first.
+Even mild foot pain can be troubling, at least at first.
 It is usually safe to try simple home remedies for a while.

 Seek immediate medical attention if you:

-- Are unable to walk or put weight on your foot
+- Are unable to walk or put weight on the foot.

 Schedule an office visit if you:

-- Have persistent swelling that doesn't improve at all after two to five days of home treatment
+- Have swelling that doesn't improve after 2 to 5 days of home treatment.

-- Have persistent pain that doesn't improve after several weeks
+- Have pain that doesn't improve after several weeks.

-- Have burning pain, numbness or tingling, particularly involving most or all of the bottom of your foot
+- Have burning pain, numbness or tingling, particularly if it involves most or all of the bottom of the foot.

 - Fields KB.
-Evaluation and diagnosis of common causes of foot pain in adults. http://www.uptodate.com/home.
-Accessed Dec.
-15, 2015.
+Evaluation and diagnosis of common causes of forefoot pain in adults. https://www.uptodate.com/contents/search.
+Accessed Nov.
+8, 2022.